jimmyc14/ID_of_AI_Images/README.md

 - Due to this, if a failure occurs mid-extraction, make sure all 4 folders containing arrows are there before attempting to run again.
 If not, you may need to clone the dataset (or at least the missing folders) again.

+- If you are having issues, please see a [more in depth data download documentation](https://myuva-my.sharepoint.com/:w:/g/personal/szp2fv_virginia_edu/IQCxSKjQNzvKR4r8v_2MjzGqAaWmcJ2-rnDAPecnqIpWgfc?e=IqS5UA)
 ---

 # Training Models